Alzheimer's Documentary Series

 I was a little confused.

-Whatever he's feeling like doing that day, the past few weeks we've been into more like getting him back into drawing people and stick figures, and just kinda letting the creativity flow.
+The past few weeks we've been into more like getting him back into drawing people and stick figures and just kinda letting the creativity flow.

 But yeah, there's no rules.

-We just kinda go with whatever he's feeling like doing, and yeah, we have a good time.
+We just kind of go with whatever he's feeling like doing and yeah, we have a good time.

-(jazz music) How's that color working out for you?
+(gentle jazz music) How's that color working out for ya?

 >>Yeah, it's definitely a little lighter, but it gives a good contrast, you know?